hashgraph/hedera-improvement-proposal/HIP/hip-10.md

 Token creators often desire to include an image and supplemental metadata that is associated with tokens, including Non-Fungible Tokens (NFTs).
 For example, tokens representing artwork include an URL that serves an image of the artwork.
-This specification provides an OPTIONAL standard for referencing and processing token metadata stored outside of HTS.
+This specification provides an OPTIONAL standard for referencing and processing token metadata stored outside HTS.
 A standard adopted by the community increases the interoperability and re-usability for systems that process tokens.

-The motiviation for this specific standard is the same as the metadata extension in [0]:
+The motivation for this specific standard is the same as the metadata extension in [0]:
 > A mechanism is provided to associate NFTs with URIs.
 We expect that many implementations will take advantage of this to provide metadata for each NFT.
 The image size recommendation is taken from Instagram, they probably know much about image usability.
 The URI MAY be mutable (i.e. it changes from time to time).
 We considered an NFT representing ownership of a house, in this case metadata about the house (image, occupants, etc.) can naturally change.

 This standard also provides references for other token types beyond NFTs, and also includes localization and token-specific attributes similar to the metadata extension in [5].

 ## Rationale

-The specific "Token Metadata JSON Schema" decribed below is chosen to make the implementation easier for token explorers and wallet providers that wish to display metadata for tokens issued on HTS.
+The specific "Token Metadata JSON Schema" described below is chosen to make the implementation easier for token explorers and wallet providers that wish to display metadata for tokens issued on HTS.
-The specifiation is loosely based on [0] and [5] which has served the Ethereum community well.
+The specification is loosely based on [0] and [5] which has served the Ethereum community well.
-A familiar standard adpated for HTS could accelerate the implementation and adoption of HTS.
+A familiar standard adapted for HTS could accelerate the implementation and adoption of HTS.

 The choice for using the token "memo" field to represent the URI that serves the metadata is primarily because the intention of the memo is exactly for token metadata.